Transport for Wales: History

-TfW was established as an arms-length body by the Welsh Government to provide support and expertise to the transport projects in Wales.
+TfW was established as an arm's-length body by the Welsh Government to provide support and expertise to the transport projects in Wales.

 In 2017, it procured the new Operator and Development Partner for the Wales & Borders railway franchise under powers delegated to the Welsh government under the Government of Wales Act 2006.

 The company introduced the Transport for Wales brand to replace the now defunct Arriva Trains Wales brand on the Wales & Borders franchise from 14 October 2018.
 The franchise was fully operated by KeolisAmey Wales.

 In the Summer 2020 the Welsh Government withdrew the Bus Services (Wales) Bill that they were developing, which would have provided local councils with the statutory power to franchise bus routes in Wales.
 This was because they aimed, as part of other reasons "to utilise Transport for Wales as the main delivery and procurement body for the bus system, transferring the roles from local authorities, in return for the local authorities becoming part ‘owners’ of TfW".

 On 22 October 2020, the Welsh Government announced that the Wales and Borders rail franchise was to transfer operations to a Welsh-government owned rail operator of last resort, due to the COVID-19 pandemic, all staff, operations, and branding was transferred to the new company on 7 February 2021.

 On 10 August 2021, TfW announced the acquisition of Cardiff-based engineering service provider Pullman Rail Ltd from Colas Rail.
 TfW stated this was to ensure their Canton depot "will have the required capacity and resilience to support the introduction of TfWs flagship Metro scheme alongside new rolling stock for the Wales and Borders network."

 On 25 November 2024, TfW launched TfW Ffeibr, a wholesale full fibre internet infrastructure company providing high-speed connectivity to the South Wales valleys.
 This infrastructure has allowed internet service providers to connect to the Ffeibr network, expanding coverage of larger bandwidths.

 Transport initiatives

-Regional metros
+Regional plans

-TfW is responsible for the development of the South Wales, North Wales and Swansea Bay and West Wales Metros.
-Both are multi-modal systems, integrating the heavy and light rail networks with local bus services, active travel and other modes of transport.
+TfW is responsible for the development of the South Wales, North Wales and Swansea Bay and West Wales programmes.
+All are multi-modal systems, integrating the heavy rail (and possibly/eventually light rail) networks with local bus services, active travel and other modes of transport.

 A North-South railway has been suggested to better link North and South Wales.